bartlettde/job-scraper/README.md

 # Job Scraper
 The goal of this project is to create a program that periodically checks the website of a number of specific companies for job opportunities and then send me a list with key information and a link to the application page.
-To learn more about this project, I wrote a brief blog post about the process and the decisions I made.
+To learn more about this project, I wrote a brief blog post about the process and the decisions I made, which can be found [here](https://www.dbartlett.co.uk/).

 ## Current Companies Supported
 Below is the list of websites that this project currently scrapes.
 More employers may be added in future.